fbnbrlsr/lsaie_tokenizer_project/vision_tokenization/README.md

 - **`text2image`** - Text prompt followed by single image
 - **`sft`** - Supervised fine-tuning with conversations (single image + text)

+## Token Separation Architecture

+The pipeline stores **text and image tokens separately** in independent `.bin/.idx` file pairs.
+This design enables:

+### Benefits

+- **Easy Tokenizer Switching**: Replace text tokenizer without re-tokenizing images
+- **Chat Template Updates**: Change chat templates by only re-processing text tokens
+- **Modality-Specific Processing**: Apply different post-processing to text vs image tokens
+- **Storage Flexibility**: Store text and image tokens on different storage tiers if needed

+### How It Works

+1. **Tokenization**: The tokenizer returns a dictionary with separate `text` and `image` tensors
+2. **Storage**: Two `IndexedDatasetBuilder` instances write to `text/` and `image/` subdirectories
+3. **Alignment**: Document N in text files corresponds to document N in image files (maintained via empty documents when needed)
+4. **Special Tokens**: All special tokens (BOS, EOS, img_start, img_end, etc.) are stored with image tokens

+### SFT Mode Specifics

+For SFT mode, text tokens are split around the `<|image|>` placeholder:
+- Text before and after the image are concatenated into a single sequence
+- Metadata stores the split lengths for reconstruction during training
+- This enables flexible positioning of images within conversations

 ## Configuration Options

 ### Common Arguments